Belhaven University: Athletics

 The Belhaven athletic teams are called the Blazers.
-The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Collegiate Conference of the South (CCS) for most of its sports as a founding member since the 2022–23 academic year; while its football team competes in the USA South Athletic Conference (USA South).
+The university is a member of the NCAA Division III ranks, primarily competing in the Collegiate Conference of the South (CCS) for most of its sports as a founding member since the 2022–23 academic year; while its football team competes in the USA South Athletic Conference (USA South).
 They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Mid-East Region of the Division I level.
-The Blazers previously competed in the D-III American Southwest Conference (ASC) from 2015–16 to 2021–22; in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) of the National Association of Intercollegiate Athletics (NAIA) from 2010–11 to 2014–15; and in the Gulf Coast Athletic Conference (GCAC) from 2002–03 to 2009–10 (which they were a member on a previous stint from 1981–82 to 1999–2000).
+The Blazers previously competed in the D-III American Southwest Conference (ASC) from 2015–16 to 2021–22; in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) of the National Association of Intercollegiate Athletics (NAIA) from 2010–11 to 2014–15; and in the HBCU Athletic Conference (HBCUAC; formerly known as Gulf Coast Athletic Conference (GCAC) until after the 2023–24 school year) from 2002–03 to 2009–10 (which they were a member on a previous stint from 1981–82 to 1999–2000).

-Belhaven competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.
+Belhaven competes in 15 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis and track & field; women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.
+The Belhaven Blazers are the mascots for all teams and Belhaven's colors are green and gold.

-Mascot/Colors

-The Belhaven Blazers are the mascots for all teams and Belhaven's colors are Green and Gold.

-Softball

 In 2010, the Belhaven Softball team finished 3rd nationally in the NAIA National Tournament.
 In 2011, Belhaven Softball finished as the #3 ranked team in the nation.
 The Blazers have been in the World Series 7 of the past 10 years with NCCAA #2 finishes at the national tournament in 2016 and 2018.
 The Blazers have been coached by Kevin Griffin for the past 10 years.
 Griffin has amassed the most wins in Belhaven softball history.

-Football

-In 2014, Belhaven named journeyman coach Hal Mumme as its new head football coach.
-Mumme replaced Joseph Thrasher, who coached the Blazers for five seasons.
-Blaine McCorkle replaced Mumme in 2018.

-Men's soccer

-The men's soccer team won the 2012 NAIA National Championship, compiling a record of 19-4-1.
+The men's soccer team won the 2012 NAIA National Championship, compiling a record of 19–4–1.
 Men's soccer had also won the national title in 1992.

-Men's tennis

 Charlie Rugg led the men's tennis team to the 1983 NAIA National Championship.